-- 1. The subdivision, as modified with conditions, meets the applicable legal requirements of Subtitles 24 and 27 of the Prince George's County Code and the Land Use Article of the Annotated Code of Maryland. - 2.
-Background-The subject property is located on the north side of MD 373 (Accokeek Road), approximately 0.75 miles west of its intersection with MD 5 (Branch Avenue), and south of Floral Park Road.
+The subject property is located on the north side of MD 373 (Accokeek Road), approximately 0.75 miles west of its intersection with MD 5 (Branch Avenue), and south of Floral Park Road.
 The property currently consists of 10 lots and 8 parcels.
 Lots 44 through 47 and Parcels 37, 66, 110, 143, and 236 are recorded by deed in the Land Records of Prince George's County, in Book No. 43670, page 95.
 Parcels 86, 157, and 188 are recorded by deed, in Book No. 43542 page 409, and Lots 61 through 66 are recorded in Plat Book SDH 2, page 86.

 The 289.36-acre property is in the Legacy Comprehensive Design Zone.
-However, this preliminary plan of subdivision (PPS) was submitted for review in accordance with the Prince George's County Zoning Ordinance and Prince George's County Subdivision Regulations effective prior to April 1, 2022 (the "prior Zoning Ordinance" and "prior Subdivision Regulations"), pursuant to Section 27-1704 of the current Zoning Ordinance.
-Therefore, this PPS is reviewed pursuant to the standards of the prior Residential Suburban Development (R-S) Zone, which were effective prior to April 1, 2022.
+However, this preliminary plan of subdivision (PPS) application was submitted for review in accordance with the Prince George's County Zoning Ordinance and Prince George's County Subdivision Regulations effective prior to April 1, 2022 (the "prior Zoning Ordinance" and "prior Subdivision Regulations"), pursuant to Section 27-1704 of the current Zoning Ordinance.
+Therefore, this application is reviewed pursuant to the standards of the prior Residential Suburban Development (R-S) Zone, which were effective prior to April 1, 2022.
 The site is subject to the 2013 Approved Subregion 5 Master Plan and Sectional Map Amendment (master plan) and other applicable plans, as outlined herein.